 5 Domestic abuse history checks should be done by probation on all cases where there is knowledge of previous domestic abuse and that the individual being released on licence is not going to be accommodated by a person potentially or actually vulnerable.
 Probation Service

-6 In Impact Offender Management cases, police Offender Managers ensure that all recorded information related to a nominal is passed to the probation Offender Manager to inform risk assessments.
+6 In Impact Offender Management cases, police Offender Managers ensure that all recorded information related to the individual being processed is passed to the probation Offender Manager to inform risk assessments.
 Avon and Somerset Police

 Recommendations extracted from the published report.
 Source: Home Office DHR Library.
 View full report ↗